Moana (franchise): Journey of Water

 Journey of Water, Inspired by Moana is a walkthrough water trail attraction, which depicts the Earth's water cycle, opened at Epcot on October 16, 2023.

-Moana attraction
+Upcoming Moana attraction

-On April 28, 2025, the Oriental Land Company announced that Westen River Railroad, Swiss Family Treehouse, Jungle Cruise: Wildlife Expeditions and The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai will be closing and replaced with a new The Incredibles, Up and Moana attraction in the section of Adventureland at Tokyo Disneyland.
+On April 28, 2025, the Oriental Land Company announced that Western River Railroad, Swiss Family Treehouse, Jungle Cruise: Wildlife Expeditions and The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai! will be closing and replaced with a new The Incredibles, Up and Moana attraction in the section of Adventureland at Tokyo Disneyland.

 In other media

 Moana and Heihei make guest appearances in the 2018 film Ralph Breaks the Internet.
-Moana appears as one of the main characters in the 2023 special Lego Disney Princess: The Castle Quest.
+Moana appears as one of the main characters in the 2023 special Lego Disney Princess: The Castle Quest, as well as its sequel Lego Disney Princess: Villains Unite.
 The characters of the first film have cameo appearances in the 2023 short film Once Upon a Studio.

 The franchise's titular protagonist, Moana, is part of the characters in the Disney Princess franchise.
-The antagonists of the 2016 film Tamatoa and the Kakamora have been included as part of the Disney Villains franchise.
+The antagonists of the 2016 film, Tamatoa and the Kakamora, have been included as part of the Disney Villains franchise.